rohkash/savitar/README.md

 ---

-We all know, how challenging it is to find the job that you require.
-LinkedIn is one of the largest job portal which connects job seekers to recruiters throughout the globe.
-There are innumerable jobs in the industries but in order to find the job based on your specific requirements requires individual need based searches.
-In order to identify the specific requirements for targeted searches, we bring to you **Savitar, a Chrome Extension** that helps you summarize a linkedin job posting so you dont have to spend your time reading through job descriptions that may not be relevant to you!
+We all know, how challenging it is to find the job that meets all your expectations and requirements.
+LinkedIn is one of the largest job portals which connects job seekers to recruiters throughout the globe.
+There are innumerable jobs in various industries, but in order to find the job based on an individual's requisites, it obligates the need for one, to make seperate searches.
+In order to identify and tag the specific requirements for targeted searches, we bring to you **Savitar, a Chrome Extension** that helps you summarize a linkedin job posting so you dont have to spend your time reading through job descriptions that may not be relevant to you!

 ---